Searches and surveys - Downsizing - First time buyer

 Buying a house with a mortgage

 Conveyancing searches are compulsory when buying a house using a mortgage.
-Mortgage lenders will insist that searches are conducted, as they have a large stake in your property and will want to be sure that the money they are lending you will not be invested into a property that has a higher chance of being worth less in future.
+Mortgage lenders will insist that searches are conducted, as they have a large stake in your property.
+They will want to be sure that the money they are lending you will not be invested into a property that has a higher chance of being worth less in the future.
 Your lender will tell your conveyancer what searches to run, and these will be checked before they release your funds.

 Cash buyers